Home > Europe > Poland > Warsaw Layover Guide From Chopin Airport: Top Sights in 6–12 Hours

 A Long Layover in Warsaw - About My Trip to Warsaw

 Lately I’ve been routing trips through Warsaw Chopin International Airport, and it’s become my go-to hub for exploring Europe and beyond.
 Being around 25% Polish, I’ve always wanted to visit the home country of my great-grandparents.
-So, I jumped at the chance to have a long layover in Warsaw, that allowed me to see quite a few of Warsaw’s main attractions.
+So, I jumped at the chance to have a long layover in Warsaw that allowed me to see quite a few of Warsaw’s main attractions.
 I wanted to figure out how to spend a long layover in Warsaw, build a simple Warsaw layover itinerary, and highlight things to do in Warsaw on a layover.

 My itinerary took me from Chicago O’Hare International Airport to Warsaw Chopin International Airport.
 After arriving around 10:00 am, I had an entire day to explore Warsaw, as my next flight to Tel Aviv, Israel, didn’t leave until 11:50 pm.
 This page will show you how to spend a long layover in Warsaw with around ten hours to explore.
 If you’re looking for things to do in Warsaw on a layover, my route below hits the classics without rushing.
+I had about 12 hours in Warsaw, including a short rest at a capsule hotel, so this route works well for a long daytime layover.

 LOT Polish Airlines 787 with LOT Business and LOT Premium Economy Cabins